ElektraInitiative/libelektra/doc/help/elektra-semantics.md

 elektra-semantics(7) -- Semantics of KDB
 ========================================

-The use of arbitrary metadata has extensive effects in Elektra's semantics.
+The use of arbitrary metadata has extensive effects in Elektra’s semantics.
 They become simpler and more suited to carry key value pairs.
 The semantics now gives us independence of the underlying file system.
 So none of the file system's restrictions apply anymore.
 No constraints